 Quodd Heroes – This very unique game is designed by Ryan Iler of Wonderment games.
 Quodd Heroes is a board game that re-creates the feel of a platform video game.
 It’s like a mash-up of Super Mario, Zelda, and Super Smash Brothers.
 The game is a toolkit offering up a ton of unique scenarios including rally racing, capture the flag, area control, soccer and more, as well as the ability for fans to create their own scenarios.

-In Quodd Heroes you play a Quodd, a block-shaped character.
-Each turn you tumble your character to another side.
+In Quodd Heroes, you play a block-shaped character called a Quodd.
+Each turn you tumble your quodd to another side.
 Which side of your character faces up determines how you move.
 This is a fascinating system that I find scratches the same mental itch as programmed movement games like Robo Rally or Mechs vs. Minions.

-Rising Sun – I just talked about the designer of Rising Sun, Eric M Lang in our Black Games Matter article.
-In that article, I talked about Chaos in the Old World and I wanted to feature a different game of his for this article.
+Rising Sun – I just talked about the designer of Rising Sun, Eric M Lang, in our Black Games Matter article.
+In that article, I talked about Chaos in the Old World but I wanted to feature a different game of his for this article.